Language Guide (proto 2)

 You then add your oneof fields to the oneof definition.
 You can add fields of

-any type, but cannot use the required
+fields, but you cannot use the required

 , optional

-, or repeated
+, or

-the repeated field.
+a message containing the repeated field.

 In your generated code, oneof fields have the same getters and setters as